0%

 mortal kombat logo

-“Think we can climb up top?” the Canary asked.
+“Think we can climb up?” the Canary asked.

-Sonya looked at the stacked containers.
-“I can.”
-She looked disapprovingly at the Canary.
+“I can,” she replied, pointing at the suspect stack.
+She eyed the Canary’s feet with disdain.
 “Don’t know if those boots will do the job, though.”

 “Cheeky bitch,” Black Canary replied.

-The Canary’s hand grabbed the bar keeping the upper container closed.
-She repeated the steps until she could look over the top of the highest container.
+Black Canary repeated the steps until she looked over the top of the highest container.

-She saw a man standing at the far side of the container, a shotgun resting over his shoulder.
-He was dressed in beat-up slacks and a matching sport coat — not standard dock security attire.
+She saw a man standing on the far side of the container, with a shotgun resting over his shoulder.
+He dressed in beat-up slacks and a matching sport coat — not standard dock security attire.

 “I’m never gonna hear the end of the ‘I told you they’d have shotguns,’” Canary muttered to herself.

 Looking down, she saw Sonya about to climb up after her.
 Canary waved her off.
-Sonya flashed her a curious look but did as suggested.
+Sonya flashed her an annoyed look but did as she was told.

-Canary went back to the other edge of the container and motioned for Sonya to use her phone.
+Canary crawled back to the other edge of the container and motioned to Sonya to use her phone.
+In anticipation, Canary pulled her phone from her inside jacket pocket.
+She muted the ringtone just before Sonya called.

 Over the phone, Canary said, “I’ll stay close to the edge, guide you through the maze.
 There are some more guys up here further down, so you may lose me from time to time.”